vekatze/neut/book/src/terms.md

 }
 ```

-`quote` is there only for convenience.
+`lift` is there only for convenience.

 ## `magic`